-Motorhomes have their own engine; and the living area can be accessed from the front cab.
+Motorhomes have their own engine, and the living area can be accessed from the front cab.
 These are easier to drive and allow you to tow a commuter vehicle on the back.
 They tend to have the most storage space.

-With a motorhome you don’t have to worry about hitching and un-hitching at each destination.
+With a motorhome, you don’t have to worry about hitching and un-hitching at each destination.
 There is less set up overall.
 The main types of motorized RVs are:

 - Class A: The largest and most spacious RVs.
 They have full amenities plus some.
 They are the most expensive and luxurious to rent.

 - Class B: More compact camper van design.
-They come with all the essentials including a toilet, shower and kitchen.
+They come with all the essentials including a toilet, shower, and kitchen.

 - Class C: These are larger than Class B campers.
-They have a sleeping area built over the cab area and essential amenities like a toilet, shower and kitchen.
+They have a sleeping area built over the cab area and essential amenities like a toilet, shower, and kitchen.

 - Conversion van: Not all rental companies supply conversion vans.
-These can range from owners renting out their DIY Sprinter vans to budget rental companies that have converted full sized vehicles.
+These can range from owners renting out their DIY Sprinter vans to budget rental companies that have converted full-sized vehicles.
 These tend to be the cheapest rentals, but they may not come with any amenities.

 When renting a towable RV you’ll likely be required to have a vehicle capable of towing large amounts of weight.
 Some rental companies will allow you to rent a tow vehicle along with the RV for an extra charge.

 That said, there are some big advantages to renting a towable vehicle.
 For one, you can set it up at a campsite to claim your spot then drive around comfortably in a smaller car.
 They tend to be much cheaper to rent.
-And you won’t run into any engine troubles because there are less mechanics involved.
+And you won’t run into any engine troubles because there are fewer mechanics involved.

 There are a lot of different towable RVs to choose from.
 They can range from a luxurious hotel-style living area to a small step up from camping.
 These are the main types to look out for:

 - Travel Trailers: These are similar to a Class A motorhome.
-You can expect space for a big family, full-sized refrigerators, stoves and microwaves.
+You can expect space for a big family, full-sized refrigerators, stoves, and microwaves.
 They also come equipped with a full bathroom – toilet and shower included.
 They connect to your tow vehicle with a ball-hitch.